How To Re-open After The COVID-19 Lockdown22nd May 2020

 Badges of Honour

-Shops planning to reopen post June 1 could badge themselves “COVID-19 Secure” when they re-open.
-To achive this, they will need to follow guidelines published by government.
+Shops planning to re-open post June 1st could badge themselves “COVID-19 Secure” when they re-open.
+To achieve this, they will need to follow guidelines published by government.
 These guidelines will be developed after consultation with business groups and others.

 But by July, the government would like to see remaining small businesses that are not open, including hairdressers and beauty salons, pubs and hotels and cinemas, to also re-open.